Washington Heights, Manhattan: Higher education

-University education in Washington Heights includes Yeshiva University and Boricua College.
+University education in Washington Heights includes Yeshiva University.
 Located between 184th and 186th Streets east of Broadway, Yeshiva University's Wilf Campus was founded in 1928 and is the Jewish institution's main campus; it was originally envisioned with Moorish Revival aesthetic, although most of its buildings ended up with a modern design.
 Schools within the campus include Yeshiva College, the Syms School of Business, and the Marsha Stern Talmudical Academy high school.

-Boricua College, whose Manhattan campus is located on 156th and Broadway in the Audubon Terrace complex, is a small private college founded in 1975 to serve the city's Puerto Rican population.
+Boricua College is another school of higher education in Washington Heights.
+Boricua College's Manhattan campus is located on 156th and Broadway in the Audubon Terrace complex.
+It is a small private college founded in 1975 to serve the city's Puerto Rican population.